fluentcms/FluentCMS/README.md

 # FluentCMS

 FluentCMS is a modern Content Management System (CMS) built on the powerful ASP.NET framework and the innovative Blazor technology.
-Infused with cutting-edge AI capabilities, FluentCMS assists content writers in crafting content more efficiently.
+FluentCMS assists content writers in crafting content more efficiently.
 Designed to be fast, flexible, and user-friendly, it not only serves as a traditional content-based CMS but also excels as a headless CMS, making it perfect for a diverse range of digital applications.

+FluentCMS is an open-source project, and we welcome contributions from the community.
+If you're interested in helping us improve FluentCMS, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

 ## Features

-- **AI-Powered Writing Assistance**: Utilize advanced AI to guide content creation, suggesting optimizations and improving readability.
 - **Blazing Fast**: Built on top of Blazor components for client-side operations.
 - **Extensible**: Easily extend with custom plugins and themes.
+- **SEO Friendly**: Built-in SEO tools to optimize content for search engines.
 - **Responsive**: Mobile-friendly out of the box.
 - **Modern UI**: Sleek and intuitive dashboard for content management.
-- ... _(Add more features as applicable)_
+- **Headless Capabilities**: API-first design for decoupled applications.

 ## Getting Started